adam-rumpf/Computational-Probability-and-Statistics/docs/28-Regression-Diagnostics.md

 ### Residual Standard Error

 The "residual standard error" is the estimate of $\sigma$, the unexplained variance in our response.
 In our example, this turned out to be 78.26.
-If the assumption of normality is valid, we would expect the majority, 68\%, of the observed values at a given input to be within $\pm 78.26$ of the mean value.
+If the assumptions of normality and constant variance are valid, we would expect the majority, 68\%, of the observed values at a given input to be within $\pm 78.26$ of the mean value.

 If we want to extract just this value from the model object, first recognize that `summary(my.model)` is a list with several components: